ropensci/spatsoc/README.md

 * must check if provided columns are found in input data, otherwise non descript errors like type closure (since date col similar to date function)
 * remove comments from functions
 * function for get_group_by_individual speedup
+* check improvements in performance given the switch to an integer time group vs posixct

 #### Randomizations/Iterations
 ```